Web Components Cheatsheet

 • a implied "default" slot which the paragraphs will be appended

-The implementation of the web component can add decorative styling and container divs that would otherwise clutter up the declaration.
-Since slots are HTMLElements, they are roughly comparable to React child components, and the HTMLElement attributes are similar to React props passing.
+An implementation of a web component can add decorative styling and extra elements that would otherwise clutter up the declaration by declaring them in the class constructor (an extension of HTMLElement).
+The <slot> tag is an HTMLElement, and are roughly comparable to React child components.
+Likewise, any attributes defined in the slot are similar to React props passing.
 You can use vanilla JS to access and manipulate them.

 Boilerplate Declaration

-Here is component.js which declares the skeleton for a custom component.
+Here is a skeletal component.js showing the overall structure of a custom element.

 /// components.js ///